ananyadir/codeSample/README.md

 # code sample

-#The sample of the code is in the promotions_controller.rb file.
-This was a part of a group project for a software engineering class.
-The repo for that is currently private.
+#This is sample code shown in the promotions_controller.rb and new.html.erb.